 And remember, coca leaves are not cocaine.
 You are not doing cocaine when consuming these leaves.
 You’d need, literally, pounds of coca leaves in your mouth in order to produce the effects of 1 gram of cocaine.

 Disclaimer: I am not advocating the usage of coca leaves, simply sharing anecdotal information about my personal experiences with coca leaves.
-Please use your own judgment, consult with your authorities (local country/state laws and regulations) and doctors before consumption.
+Please use your own judgment and consult with your authorities (local country/state laws and regulations) and doctors before consumption.